• Skip to primary navigation

 • Roast spaghetti squash.
 Use these instructions

-• Meanwhile, in a large bowl, stir together the oil, lemon juice, sprinkle of sea salt and lots of fresh pepper.
-Add in ¼ cup of the goat cheese, stir then add in the arugula.
+• Meanwhile, in a large bowl, stir together the 3 Tablespoons of oil, lemon juice from ½ of a lemon, a dash of sea salt and lots of fresh pepper.
+Add in ¼ cup of the crumbled goat cheese, stir, and then add in the arugula.

-• Spoon 2-3 tablespoons boiling water over the greens and stir again.
+• Add 2-3 tablespoons boiling water over the greens and stir again.

 • Add the roasted and shredded spaghetti squash to the bowl with the sauce and arugula and toss well.